 Dairy Foods Sensitivity

 Food sensitivities are a leading cause of diarrhea, and dairy products are among the more common culprits.
 Many people don't make enough of the digestive enzymes needed to digest the lactose in dairy, which leads to digestive distress.
 Consuming a great deal of dairy to reach a protein target may lead to diarrhea in sensitive individuals and can upset the digestive system in individuals who otherwise can process dairy just fine.

 Whey protein is derived from milk and may contain lactose.
 Pure whey protein isolate contains a very small amount of lactose and should not cause any digestive upset.
-However, whey protein concentrates can contain a great deal of lactose depending on the brand and formulation, so check labels to be sure.
-Yogurt, especially Greek yogurt, is a wonderful source of protein and usually is easier to digest since it has been fermented.
+However, whey protein concentrates can contain a great deal of lactose, depending on the brand and formulation, so check product labels to be sure.
+Yogurt, especially Greek yogurt, is a good source of protein and is usually easier to digest because it has been fermented.

 Many foods rich in protein are also high in fat.
 Unfortunately, high-fat meals can lead to diarrhea.
 If you get your protein from red meats, bacon, cheese or other fatty foods, this could be causing your trouble.
 Consuming leaner proteins, such as chicken, fish or legumes, may allow you to reach your protein target with less gastrointestinal distress.

 One of the simplest ways to determine whether a food is causing you trouble is to reduce or eliminate it from your diet.
 Try cutting your protein intake to the lower end of the recommended range and see if that solves the problem.
 If so, try slowly adding more protein back in while monitoring yourself for any developing problems.
 Chronic diarrhea may be indicative of a more serious problem, however, so talk to your doctor if altering your diet does not eliminate the symptoms.